-The term, “wrongful death” refers to the unfortunate tragic where someone dies or is killed as a result of another’s negligent actions or willful misconduct.
-In these extreme cases, family members become saddled with the additional burden of figuring out how their family will get by financially, without the income, benefits and/or support that their loved one had provided.
-Fortunately, our legal system affords an opportunity for the surviving family members of the decedent to recover from the emotional and financial losses that they have endured.
-With the help of a wrongful death lawyer, the decedent’s heirs and other beneficiaries may be eligible to file a lawsuit against the people or companies responsible for the victim’s death.
-Wrongful death claims can be rightfully established, not only because a person has lost their life due to another party’s negligence or deliberate act, but because their surviving family members have also been directly impacted, emotionally and financially as a result of their loved one's death.
+The term, “wrongful death” refers to the unfortunate tragedy where someone dies or is killed as a result of another’s negligent actions or willful misconduct.
+In these extreme cases, family members have the additional burden of figuring out how to survive financially.
+Especially, without the income, benefits and/or support that their loved one had provided.
+Fortunately, our legal system affords an opportunity, through wrongful death settlements, for the surviving family members of the decedent to recover from the emotional and financial losses that they have endured.